-Although we could say, in a general way, that God hates all that is sinful, Scripture actually gets specific about certain sins that the Lord hates.
-It would seem that these are particularly heinous because they are extremely devastating.
+Interestingly, although we could say, in a general way, that God hates all that is sinful, Scripture actually gets specific about certain sins that the Lord hates.
+It would seem that these are particularly bad because they are extremely devastating.

 For instance, Scripture points out that God hates divorce (Malachi 2:16).
 This would seem to be true because marriage is the very foundation of society.
 Man and woman, created in the image of God, were designed to unite as one flesh and demonstrate the glory of God throughout the world.
 As the family unit is destroyed, so the destruction of society becomes more imminent.

 Now let us look at another place in the Word of God and see a famous passage which discusses seven other things that God hates.